Narrow Gauge Steam in Eastern Germany

 Day 15 – To London

-We take a morning train via Cologne to Brussels, connecting with the Eurostar service to London St Pancras, arriving late afternoon.
+We take a morning train via Cologne and Brussels, connecting with the Eurostar service to London St Pancras, arriving late afternoon.

 Ibis Hotel Aachen am Marschiertor, Aachen